telerik/ajax-docs/controls/button/overview.md

 # Button Overview

 The **RadButton** control (**Figure 1**) provides the features, that ASP.NET Button, ImageButton, LinkButton, RadioButton and CheckBox controls have.
 The control can be easily styled by changing the **Skin** property, and alternatively setting properties that change the look of the control.
 This will eliminate the need to use the [RadFormDecorator]({%slug formdecorator/overview%}), just to style a single button.

+## Migration from the standard ASP.NET Button, Link and Image controls
 Developers can easily migrate their applications from using the standard ASP.NET (button) controls to the new **RadButton** control, because most of their functionality is provided by our control, and is controlled by the same or similar (intuitive) properties.

 >caption Figure 1: RadButton control provides a versatile set of button types.